 The second and very hilly part of the loop begins on Mission Road, south of Everson and continues all the way to the Squalicum Trail at the south end of Irongate Road.
 There are a lot of hills in this section, lots, including one on Noon Rd as it approaches Van Wyck Road that may be a walking section of the loop depending on your bike and fitness level.
 I managed this on Whitey, but it was close.
 The real NLT, should it ever exist, would follow a flat valley through this second section, but until then there are lot’s of hills crisscrossing the flat valley.
 I should mention that there is a pretty nice trail from Everson south along the first flat part of Mission Road, but it is right along the road so unless the traffic is busy, I just ride on the road.

 The third section of this trail which leads through the Squalicum area is along the newest section of trail, yes an actual trail.
 I’ve got more on this section of trail in this post.
-It’s really a nice section of trail that cuts out much of the exposure to traffic.
-You may be exposed to vagrants and homeless sleeping here and there, and a couple of rats in the trail today, but overall it really is a nice trail.
+It’s really a nice section of trail that cuts out much of the exposure to traffic, however you may be exposed to vagrants and homeless sleeping here and there, and a couple of rats were in the trail today, but overall it really is a nice trail.
 Between this section of trail and the last leg that leads from Marietta along the river to Ferndale, you will have to cycle along Marine Drive which is mostly good, but a couple of sections that have very narrow shoulders with bad transitions.